Predictia/smartsantander/README.md

 smartsantander
 ==============

-Java library for accessing SmartSantander's sensors data, both real time and historical, as described in the Service Documentation: http://smartsantander.eu/wiki/index.php/Data/SEN2SOCSmartSantanderIntegration
+Java library for accessing [SmartSantander](http://smartsantander.eu)'s sensors data, both real time and historical, as described in the [project wiki](http://smartsantander.eu/wiki/index.php/Data/SEN2SOCSmartSantanderIntegration).

 Check the API for more details: